AliSoftware/OHAlertView/README.md

 ## About this class

-This class make it easier to use `UIAlertView` with blocks.
+This class make it easier to use Alert Views with blocks, and make the transition between `UIAlertView` (iOS < 8.0) to UIAlertController (iOS 8.0+)

 This allows you to provide directly the code to execute (as a block) in return to the tap on a button, instead of declaring a delegate and implementing the corresponding methods.